Bhashit/bhashit.github.io/_posts/2014-06-04-better-jquery-ajax-with-es6-generators.markdown

 I have made some changes to deal with the general use-case of multiple [`jQuery`][jQuery] based ajax calls, but for the most part, this blog post is just a learning exercise for me.

 I like reading, and learning, a lot.
 I also recently quit my day job, where I was working overtime (by choice), doing not just my own work, but also helping almost everyone else out with their programming problems.
 This was fun as long as people came to me with hard problems that they couldn't solve; at least, not in a reasonable amount of time.
 I enjoyed that part so much that I almost never complained about being underpaid.
 As long as I could get my hands on some cool problems, money was not an issue.
+The bad part was that, since I was so accomodating, I was sometimes asked to solve problems that were just plain silly.
+That was a bit aggravating.

-The bad part was that, since I was so accomodating, people started coming to me with problems that were just plain silly.
 Even though I was working overtime by *choice*, I did miss a few things like long learning/programming sessions and leisure reading.
 Don't get me wrong.
 I learned a lot on the job.
 I did learn a lot by solving other people's problems.
 Sometimes those problems took up my weekends.
 But I was getting more and more busy.
 Having 2 days straight just for learning/programming was a luxury.
 I like learning things in detail.
 I like getting to know the internals of things.
 I had been thinking of quitting the job for quite some time, and then, the company moved to a new office; and they decided that open office plans were a great thing.
 They probably had never read [peopleware][peopleware].
 I couldn't stand working with so much visual and auditory noise.
-So, I quit the job.
+1 month later, I resigned.

 So, you might be wondering what does this have to do with the `ECMAScript` generators.
 Well, nothing really.
 The thing is, after quitting the job, I have been doing some freelance work, which pays way more than my job and I still get more time to learn new things.
 So, I have been bingeing on all kinds of learning resources: books, articles, videos.
 That's how I got to [`ES 6`][es6].
 I have been working with JavaScript for more than 5 years, from the days when I had to worry about `IE 6` compatibility.
 It has come a long way from those days.